anthdm/superkit/README.md

 ## Hot reloading the browser
 Hot reloading is configured by default when running your application in development.

-> NOTE: on windows you might need to run `make assets` in another terminal for god knows why.
+> NOTE: on windows you might need to run `make assets` to watch for CSS and JS changes in another terminal.

 # Migrations
 ## Create a new migration